firefox1347/CSCI3100Proj/README.md

 1. npm install
-2. set up the .env file correctly
+2. set up the .env file correctly (it is uploaded in group)
 3. npm run dev